LeanMeatFloss/ExcelTemplateConfigureReader/README.md

 - The key was stored in a row or a column;
 - The cell may be merged;
 - Each line have a unique id;
+- Configure file may need edit and save.

 ## Solution Tips